NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-CifsShare/docs/README.md

 #### FileSystemId

-The File System Id of the Amazon FSx for NetApp ONTAP file system in which the resource is created.
+The file system ID of the Amazon FSx for NetApp ONTAP file system in which the resource is created.

 _Required_: Yes